gshanemiller/reinvent/doc/kv_rpc_design.md

 ```
 A key design decision for an RPC system is which thread runs an RPC handler.
 Some RPC systems such as RAMCloud use
 dispatch threads for only network I/O. RAMCloud’s dispatch threads communicate with worker threads that run request
 handlers.
-At datacenter network speeds, however, interthread communication is expensive: it reduces throughput and adds
+At data center network speeds, however, inter-thread communication is expensive: it reduces throughput and adds
 up to 400 ns to request latency [56].
 Other RPC systems such as Accelio and FaRM avoid this overhead by running all
 request handlers directly in dispatch threads [25, 38].
 This latter approach suffers from two drawbacks when executing
 long request handlers: First, such handlers block other dispatch processing, increasing tail latency.
 Second, they